CasterraDev/Cascc/Up-And-Running/Readme.md

 #Get it Up and Running
 A very simple compiler that compiles simple equations into asm

-This simple compiler gives you the correct answer for the equation and puts the assembly output into `out.s` For the equation:
+This simple compiler gives you the correct answer for the equation and puts the assembly output into `out.s`.

+For the equation:

 `2 + 8 * 5 - 10 / 2`

 The assembly output will look like:

 ```	.text
 .LC0:
 	.string	"%d\n"